Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 New York City is one of the best destinations for USA travel in November.

-Not only do you have the opportunity to catch the fall foliage in the city’s beautiful parks like Central Park, Brooklyn Bridge Park, and Prospect Park among many others, you also have an opportunity to visit the city before the busy and booming holiday season December brings.
+Not only do you have the opportunity to catch the fall foliage in the city’s beautiful parks like Central Park, Brooklyn Bridge Park, and Prospect Park among many others, but you also have an opportunity to visit the city before the busy and booming holiday season December brings.

 November is also when the annual Macy’s Thanksgiving Day Parade takes place, which requires some planning, but if you prepare ahead of time you can snag a hotel in NYC with a view of the parade.